learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-07/lectures/js-arrays/LECTURE.md

-# Arrays - Full Lecture
+v# Arrays - Full Lecture

 ## SWBAT
 + Explain what an array is and when to use it